Machine-learning method detects REM sleep behavior disorder with nearly 92% accuracy

 After review, it was determined that the control group was comprised of 28 healthy individuals and 63 with a sleep disorder.
 Within the iRBD group, 11 individuals did not have visible movements during REM sleep.

-According to results, individuals with iRBD demonstrated an increased amount of movements (56.3 vs. 41.8 per hour; average movement duration, 3.4 vs. 4.2 seconds) and immobility periods, compared with controls.
+According to the results, individuals with iRBD demonstrated more movements per hour of shorter duration (56.3 vs. 41.8; average movement duration, 3.4 vs. 4.2 seconds), as well as immobility periods, compared with controls.

 The accuracy for distinguishing iRBD from other sleep disorders ranged from 84.9% to 87.2%, with the highest accuracy (91.9%) achieved when combining all five movement features and analyzing only short movements.
-Of 11 patients with iRBD without visible movements during REM sleep, seven were correctly identified.
+Of 11 patients with iRBD who did not have visible movements during REM sleep, seven were correctly identified.

 “This automated approach could be integrated into clinical workflow during the interpretation of sleep tests to enhance and facilitate diagnosis, and avoid missed diagnoses,” During said in a related Mount Sinai press release.
 “This method could also be used to inform treatment decisions based on the severity of movements displayed during the sleep tests and, ultimately, help doctors personalize care plans for individual patients.”